andyholmes/gnome-shell-extension-mconnect/README.md

 ## Features

-* Send SMS messages with optional Google Contacts auto-completion via Gnome Online Accounts
+* Send SMS messages with optional Google Contacts auto-completion

-* Find your devices by causing them to ring until found
+* Find devices by causing them to ring until found

 * Mount and browse folders on your devices

-* Send files to your devices with optional Nautilus integration
+* Send files to devices with optional Nautilus integration

-* Monitor battery charging state and level
+* Monitor battery level and charging state

-* Supports KDE Connect and MConnect as service providers
+* Supports KDE Connect and MConnect (WIP) as service providers

 ## Installation

-The extension will appear on the extension website once it has been accepted.
+The extension will appear on the official website once it has been reviewed.
-Early release builds are available in the [Releases page][releases], or you may build and install from git with [Meson](http://mesonbuild.com):
+Stable builds are available for download in the [Releases page][releases], or you may build and install from git with [Meson](http://mesonbuild.com):

     git clone https://github.com/andyholmes/gnome-shell-extension-mconnect.git
     meson gnome-shell-extension-mconnect/ build
     cd build
     ninja install-zip

+### Dependencies

+The extension is known to work with Gnome Shell 3.24.x, but other recent versions may also work.
+Additionally, either KDE Connect or MConnect must be installed.
+Optional features and their requirements include:

+**Google Contacts Auto-complete in SMS Application**
+* Gnome Online Accounts with at least one Google account
+* Gnome Online Accounts GIR (gir1.2-goa-1.0)
+* GData GIR (gir-gdata-0.0)

+**Nautilus Integration**
+* Nautilus Python Bindings (python-nautilus)
+* Nautilus GIR (gir1.2-nautilus-3.0)

 ### MConnect

-As of August 2017, MConnect support is limited and currently relies on the [dbus-support branch][dbus-support] of MConnect.
-In the future this will be the preferred backend as it doesn't depend on KDE libraries.
+As of August 2017, MConnect is in an early stage of development.
 If you have experience with Vala, consider contributing to the project.
-Currently you may:
+Currently MConnect
+supports:

-* initiate pairing with devices (but not unpairing)
+* Pairing with devices (but not unpairing)
-* receive and forward notifications (automatically handled by MConnect)
+* Sending and receiving notifications (automatically handled by MConnect)
-* monitor battery level and charging state
+* Monitoring battery level and charging state

-First build mconnect (see repository for dependencies):
+MConnect support relies on the [dbus-support branch][dbus-support] and must be built from git.
+See the [repository][dbus-support] for dependencies.

     git clone -b bboozzoo/dbus-support https://github.com/bboozzoo/mconnect.git
     cd mconnect